 But are the report’s recommendations a disproportionate reaction to a manufactured crisis regarding China’s presence and activities in Antarctica?

-In his book ‘Destined for War: Can America and China Escape Thucydides’ Trap’?
 Harvard academic Graham Allison finds in Thucydides’ ‘The History of the Peloponnesian War’, some near universal law of international relations where war between established and rising great powers is close to inevitable – the ‘Thucydides’ Trap’.
-In this article, Mike argues that Thucydides may be read as exposing a different trap to the one that Allison finds.
+But are there different lessons to be drawn from analysis of the Peloponnesian War?Read more